khaosans/ddd-llm-claims/docs/architecture.md

 **The Three Bounded Contexts**: Like departments in a company, bounded contexts are separate areas with their own rules and language.
 They communicate through well-defined interfaces, keeping them independent but coordinated.

+**Why Three Contexts?** We separated the system into three bounded contexts because each has different:
+- **Rules**: Claim processing rules differ from policy rules
+- **Change Rates**: Fraud detection algorithms change more frequently than policy structures
+- **Ownership**: Different teams might own different contexts
+- **Language**: Each context has its own domain terminology

+This separation prevents changes in one context from breaking another, making the system more maintainable (Evans, 2003, pp. 335-365).

 **The Event-Driven Flow**: Components don't directly call each other—they publish and listen to domain events.
 This event-driven architecture (Hohpe & Woolf, 2003) keeps components loosely coupled and makes the system flexible.

+**Why Events Instead of Direct Calls?** We chose events because:
+- **Loose Coupling**: Components don't need to know about each other directly
+- **Scalability**: Events can be processed asynchronously and in parallel
+- **Extensibility**: New features can listen to events without modifying existing code
+- **Resilience**: If one component fails, others continue processing
+- **Auditability**: Events provide a complete history of system behavior

+This makes the system easier to test, modify, and scale (Hohpe & Woolf, 2003, pp. 516-530).

 **The Agent Layer**: AI agents act as "translators" between messy external data and the clean domain model.
 This Anti-Corruption Layer pattern (Evans, 2003) protects the system from bad data while enabling intelligent processing.

+**Why Agents as Anti-Corruption Layer?** We use agents as an Anti-Corruption Layer because:
+- **Data Quality**: LLM outputs are unpredictable—agents validate and transform data before it enters the domain
+- **Domain Protection**: The clean domain model stays protected from external system changes
+- **Validation**: Agents enforce business rules at the boundary, preventing invalid data from entering the system
+- **Abstraction**: Domain code doesn't need to know about LLM APIs, prompts, or provider-specific details

+This pattern is especially important with AI systems where outputs can vary significantly (Evans, 2003, pp. 365-380).

 ### Bounded Contexts